choose a skill cluster

 - Relationship management and customer satisfaction are some of the most frequently recurring skills across all profiles.

-- Customer service roles tend to slightly differ between the regions — for example, multilingual capability (individual language skills) are more popular in some regions.
+- Customer service roles tend to differ slightly between regions — for example, multilingual capabilities are more in demand in EMEA.

 what it shows